FAQ » INDEX

 Getting Started

 RailBandit is a commercial product.
 You must purchase the program by registering it before you start using it.
-RailBandit is subscription-based, which means that you will have access to current schedules for the period of your subscription, and when that period expires, you can extend it.
+For all platforms except iPhone, we offer a limited free trial, so that you could play with the application prior to purchasing it.
 In order to register, you will need to have your unique license number.
 This number is shown in a special screen within the application.
 So to get started:

 1. Make sure that RailBandit is compatible with your phone.

-3. Start the application and open the "Register" screen to see your license number.
+3. If you are using a BlackBerry phone, start the application and open the "Register" screen to see your license number.

 4. Use this license number to register.
 You will receive your activation code.